Friday, April 25, 2014

 It seems to me that the Commission does everything one could reasonably want for transnational democracy (details upcoming here).
 Vital to understanding what they’re doing is to appreciate what I’ll call the circle of change, which is, in a phrase, that the Commission’s high-level policies are, by design, only as good as their local implementation which feeds back “up” into evaluation and revision of policy-for-practice.

-In particular, transnationally-derived “Europe2020” program “flagship initiatives” are about that which can only be implemented across a continuum that is at once local, regional, and national, which calls for each level of government to buy in to what everyone was evidently involved in articulating, during 2010, which constitute the Europe2020 initiatives for a Commission that is systematically answerable to its partners: the European Parliament, European Council, member-state representatives of the Commission, European Economic and Social Committee, Committee of the Regions, and European Investment Bank/Investment Fund.
+In particular, transnationally-derived initiatives are about that which can only be implemented across a continuum that is at once local, regional, and national, which calls for each level of government to buy in to what everyone was evidently involved in articulating, during 2010, which constitutes the Europe2020 initiatives [Feb.
+2021: now merged into “The European Semester” program] for a Commission that is systematically answerable to its partners: the European Parliament, European Council, member-state representatives of the Commission, European Economic and Social Committee, Committee of the Regions, and European Investment Bank/Investment Fund.

 The European Parliament is answerable to the national parliaments of member states, and the national parliaments are responsible for seeing that the agreed Europe2020 initiatives are implemented.

-Especially impressive is what those initiatives are: very specific projects and programs that require very systematic, evidence-sensitive policies and practices of “smart, sustainable, and inclusive” growth.
+Especially impressive is what those initiatives are: very specific projects and programs that require very systematic, evidence-sensitive policies and practices of “smart, sustainable, and inclusive” growth [2014 version of Europe2020].

 Drilling down, consider the aspect of “inclusive growth” that involves a “platform against poverty,” which is monitored and evaluated laterally between member states (which monitor / evaluate each other), rather than being evaluated vertically, i.e., directly by the Commission itself.
 This is instituted through the “Open method of coordination,” with “the Commission's role being limited to surveillance.”